louismullie/temp-data/markdown_final/0c70a8db-eea3-deed-eaee-395bd6882e7d.md

 Clinician's Summary:

 In individuals aged 4 years and older, the preferred Step 3 (low-dose ICS) and Step 4 (medium-dose ICS) therapy is single-inhaler ICS-formoterol both daily and as needed.
-In the literature, inhaled ICS-formoterol is referred to as "single maintenance and reliever therapy (SMART)."
+In the literature, inhaled ICS-formoterol is referred to as "single maintenance and reliever therapy (SMART)".
 This form of therapy has only been used with formoterol as the LABA.
 Formoterol has a rapid onset and a maximum total daily dose that allows it to be used more than twice daily.
 The maximum total daily dose of formoterol should not exceed 8 puffs (36 μg) for ages4 to11 years and12puffs (54 μg) for ages12 years and above.
 SMART is administered with a single inhaler containing both formoterol and an ICS (primarily budesonide in the reviewed studies, but one study used beclomethasone).
 The regimens compared to address this key question required two inhalers: the controller (ICS or ICS-LABA) and the reliever (SABA).
 The recommended alternate therapy of maintenance ICS-LABA with SABA as quick-relief therapy does not need to be changed if it is providing adequate control.
 However, patients whose asthma is uncontrolled on such therapy should receive the preferred SMART if possible before moving to a higher step of therapy.

 ---